YuetingH/BT_Vaccination_Views/README.md

 ## Dataset
 In this paper, we investigate a temporal dataset that describes the Facebook vaccination views campaign in network representations, involving nearly 100 million users on Facebook from across countries, continents and languages.

 It was provided by [Johnson et al. (2020)](https://www.nature.com/articles/s41586-020-2281-1) and [Illari et al. (2022)](https://www.science.org/doi/10.1126/sciadv.abo8017) in spanning different time periods.
-The former contains two snapshots in February 2019 and October 2019 (before the COVID-19), and the latter contains another two snapshots in November 2019 and December 2020 (at the initial stage of the COVID-19).
+The former contains two snapshots in February 2019 and October 2019 (before the COVID-19), which we study in our main paper.
+The latter contains another two snapshots in November 2019 and December 2020 (at the initial stage of the COVID-19), which we study in Supplementary Material.
 Both of them are openly available and documented in two papers separately of different formats (PDF & Excel), thus requiring intensive preprocessing.

-To make it easier for other researchers to use this dataset, here we reorganize both versions of this dataset in gpickle format (can be directly imported as attributed networks using Python) and in CSV format (for general use of the dataset).
+To make it easier for other researchers to use this dataset, here we reorganise both versions of this dataset in gpickle format (can be directly imported as attributed networks using Python) and in CSV format (for general use of the dataset).

 ### A. Description
 <img src="Main Dataset/Figures/Data_Image.png" style="width:700px;"/>